Adult Separation Anxiety Disorder: Symptoms, Risk Factors, Diagnosis, & Treatments

 Yet, if these feelings persist into late childhood or adulthood, they may be categorized as symptoms of an anxiety disorder.

-In this blog, we will explore what is Adult Separation Anxiety Disorder (ASAD), including its symptoms, risk factors, diagnosis, available treatments, and coping mechanisms.
+In this blog, we will explore what ASAD is, including its symptoms, risk factors, diagnosis, available treatments, and coping mechanisms.

 Let’s Understand Adult Separation Anxiety Disorder

-Unlike the typical separation anxiety experienced in childhood, this disorder persists into adulthood and can significantly impact an individual's daily life and overall well-being.
+Unlike the typical separation anxiety experienced in childhood, this disorder persists into adulthood and can significantly impact daily functioning and interpersonal relationships.

 Prevalence